-As you read through the suggested scaffold on the second tab above, keep the following in mind:
+As you read through the suggested scaffold, keep the following in mind:

-Requests for librarians to teach a session should made at least two weeks in advance to allow for adequate preparation and set up.
-Liaisons may not be available at a desired time, so please offer several options when making a request for IL sessions.
+Requests for instruction should be made at least two weeks in advance to allow for adequate preparation and set up.
+Please offer several dates when making a request for IL sessions.

-Use the Ask a Librarian page (https://dickinson.libanswers.com) to contact a librarian for research, academic integrity, and citation assistance.
+Students and faculty can use the Ask a Librarian page to contact a librarian for research, academic integrity, and citation assistance.

 Your liaison looks forward to working with you this year!